Scottham/Cherryswap-che-che-pool-auto-compound/README.md

 wallet_address: Your contract's public address

-private_key:Your contract's secret  key
+private_key: Your contract's secret  key

-harvest_interval: the time between a restake transaction and a harvest transaction (in minutes).
+harvest_interval: The time between a restake transaction and a harvest transaction (in minutes).
 Set default to 720 minutes